Is CBD Hemp Oil Safe? Does CBD Oil Have Any Side Effects?

 “For reasons discussed previously, despite its molecular similarity to THC, CBD only interacts with cannabinoid receptors weakly at very high doses, and the alterations in thinking and perception caused by THC are not observed with CBD.
 The different pharmacological properties of CBD give it a different safety profile from THC.”

 A review of 25 studies on the safety and efficacy of CBD did not identify significant side effects across a wide range of dosages, including acute and chronic dose regimens, using various modes of administration.

 However, Dr. Volkov does go on to warn that, “…additional safety testing among specific patient populations may be warranted should an application be made to the Food and Drug Administration.”

 So what’s the verdict?
 Well, it looks promising, but we don’t have the full picture.
-But considering the many stories we’ve heard in the past of disastrous medications, CBD appears to be on the safer side of things.
+Considering the many stories we’ve heard in the past about disastrous medications, CBD appears to be on the safer side of things.
 And seeing as CBD hemp oil is virtually THC-free, the risks are even lower.

 CBD Oil for Kids